JordanSpencerWu/old-website/_posts/blog/2016/March/2016-03-04-learning-d3js.markdown

 <div class="example7">
 </div>

-Now that looks like a legit bar graph!
+Now that looks like a bar graph that you see in presentations!
 All you need to know to add a axis to your data visualization is the scale and the orientation.
 D3.js needs to know how to create the axis based on a scale and where to put it in the svg canvas.